cmish00/cmish00/README.md

-- 👋 Hi, I’m Cleo (@cmish00)!
+- 🏳️‍🌈 Hi hi, I’m Cleo (@cmish00)! 🏳️‍⚧️
-	- 👀 I’m interested in photography, activism, and learning about code!
+	-  I’m interested in photography, activism, and learning about code!
-	- 🌱 I’m currently learning mostly the basics.
+	-  I’m really trying to learn the basics.
-		- 💞️ I’m not really looking to collaborate on anything right now though; gotta learn the stuffs and the things.
+		- 💞️  gotta learn the stuffs and the things. 💞️
-	- 📫 You can see all my socials at https://linktr.ee/cmish!
+	- You can see all my socials at https://linktr.ee/cmish!

 <!---
 ✨ ooh fancy ✨